cilium/design-cfps/README.md

 previous discussions on a solution, but where the solution was not yet agreed upon as implementable.
 Dormant CFPs can be reactivated at any time if there is interest in the project.
 The next step for a dormant CFP is to amend it to be Implementable.

+5. Declined: This proposal was considered by the community but ultimately rejected.